Frequently Asked Questions

 • Creation of a LinkedIn Profile

-Members are also expected to provide on-going feedback by completing event evaluations (for the events attended) as well as yearly membership re-activation that analyze the execution of project goals.
+Members are also expected to provide on-going feedback by completing event evaluations (for the events attended).

 Will I be required to discuss my career goals with my faculty advisor?